Justintime50/harvey/docs/README.md

 ## Things to Know

 - Harvey will timeout builds at 30 minutes.
+- Harvey will timeout git clone/pull after 60 seconds.
 - Harvey will shallow clone your project with the latest 10 commits.
+- Harvey pulls/clones from the master branch.

 ## Harvey Configuration Examples